KatTheGit/sylvan-row/assets/README.md

 - **Secondary** - Vine Wall
   - Place down a wall, using some secondary charge
 - **Dash** - Elusive Retreat
-  - Dash far away, placing down a bear trap.
+  - Dash away, placing down a bear trap.
 The ability is on a relatively long cooldown.
   - The bear trap arms after half a second, and harms anyone touching it.
 It lasts until Hernani regains his dash cooldown, or until someone steps on it.
 - **Passive** - Destructive Weaponry
   - Has an easier time destroying walls.